J 2022

 The evolving perceptions of corruption in Czechoslovakia and the Czech Republic

-PLAČEK, Michal; Vladislav VALENTINOV; František OCHRANA; Gabriela VACEKOVÁ; Ivan LANGR et. al.
+PLAČEK, Michal; Vladislav VALENTINOV; František OCHRANA; Gabriela VACEKOVÁ; Ivan LANGR et al.

 Basic information